Coronavirus COVID-19 and the impact on the Scottish property market: what we know so far

 There has been an increase in homes coming to market in March, possibly due to increasing seller confidence as lockdown restrictions are eased and pupils return to school.
 However, the decline in listings in March 2020 as a result of the pandemic will also be a factor in the year-on-year increase.

 Keep up to date with new homes coming to market with My ESPC.

 During the lockdown restrictions in the spring, house moves were advised against unless “reasonably necessary”.
 This resulted in the volume of property sales falling to much lower levels than usual for that time of year.

-From August to October 2020, the median time for a property to be placed under offer in Edinburgh, the Lothians, Fife and the Borders was 18 days, which is three days faster than last year.
+From January to March 2021, the median time for a property to be placed under offer in Edinburgh the Lothians, Fife and the Borders was 26 days, one day faster than last year.

 Find out more

 Use our free advice phone service to find out the answers to all your questions about buying or selling a home.

 Coronavirus COVID-19: Advice for property buyers and sellers in Scotland